Juksefantomet/rubyapple/README.md

 ## Usage

-NOTE! init should check if the name is in use or not, but we check to be certain.
+NOTE!
+Create the apple_images folder where you invoke the rubyapple command, but do not enter it.

 ```rb
 rubyapple picture.png